Pawani10/Music_Store_Sales_Analysis-/README.md

 | 11 | Who's the top spender in each country (ties included)? | CTE + `RANK()` |

 ## 💡 Key Findings
 - **Invoice volume and revenue leadership point to different places**.
-The USA generates the most invoices of any country (131 — Q2), but Prague has the highest total invoice revenue of any city ($273.24 — Q4).
+The USA generates the most invoices of any country (131), but Prague has the highest total invoice revenue of any city ($273.24).
 Volume leader and revenue leader aren't the same place.
+- **Rock reaches the entire customer base**.
+All 59 customers in the dataset have purchased at least one Rock track - a 100% match against the total customer count.
+- **Rock also dominates at the country level, almost everywhere**.
+Rock is the top-purchased genre in 23 of the 24 countries in the dataset; the remaining country's top genre is Alternative & Punk.

+Dataset access:
+Query access: